zWolfrost/strindex/README.md

 `strindex -h` will show more information about the available actions and arguments.

-*Most importantly*, the program supports the following actions:
+*Most notably*, the program supports the following actions:
 - `create`: Create a list of string replacement instructions (a strindex) extracted from a binary file.
 Use `-f` to enable "force" mode, and replace strings at the same offset they were found.
 Use `-D` to create a strindex that uses the original strings as references (dynamic pointers), instead of offsets (fixed pointers).
 - `patch`: Patch a binary file using a strindex.
 Strindex files compressed with gzip are also supported for all actions.
 - `gui`: Open Strindex in GUI mode.